bentole/dhcpProxy/README.md

 In environments like Cisco SD Access or Cisco ACI where option 82 is required, the DHCP server must support this by returning option 82 in its replies.
-If this is omitted the packets will never get back to the client if the design relies on it.
+If this is omitted the packets will never get back to the client because the network depends on this information for correct forwarding.

 This proxy provides a fix by stripping the option 82 information in the request and re-inserting it in the offer, meaning the server is oblivious of this information.